sungnga/practice/nodejs-2/03-task-manager/README.md

 ### [05.
 Setup MongoDB]()
 - We're going to use MongoDB for our project database
-- After creating a MongoDB account, create a new cluster and give the cluster a name
+- After creating a MongoDB account, create a new project and give the project a name: Nodejs-03-Task-Manager
 - In MongoDB project dashboard
+  - Create a cluster:
+    - Select Database in the main menu
+    - Select the Free tier
+    - Cloud Provider & Region: AWS and select the closest region to where you live
+    - Cluster Name: Give this cluster a name
-  - Setup Database Access:
+  - Setup Database Access Security:
     - Select Database Access in the main menu
     - Select Password as Authentication Method
     - Provide the name and password
     - For the Database User Privileges, select Read and write to any database
-  - Setup Network Access:
+  - Setup Network Access Security:
     - Select Network Access in the main menu
     - Then select Allow Access from Anywhere
   - Get connection string:
-    - Select Clusters in the main menu
+    - Select Database in the main menu
     - Click on the "CONNECT" button, then select "Connect your application"
     - Driver is: Node.js
     - Version is: 3.6 or later
     - Copy the connection string to the clipboard
+      - Replace <password> with the password for the 03-task-manager user.
+Replace <myFirstDatabase> with the name of the database that connections will use by default
 - At the root of project directory, create a folder called `db`.
 In it, create a file called connect.js
 - File: db/connect.js
   ```js